Search Jobs:

 105,504- 139,882

-An NHS hospital in the South East of England is looking for a Consultant Clinical Oncologist with an interest in Breast Oncology.
-The Oncology department comprises a team of experienced Medical and Clinical Oncologists, supported by a large team of middle-grade doctors and a robust research unit.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or a suitable Royal College qualification are most encouraged to apply.
+An NHS teaching hospital in the North of England is looking for a Consultant in Medical Oncology with all interests considered.
+The oncology department comprises a team of consultants and is supported by a large team of middle grade doctors.
+This Medical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist Registration or MRCP (UK) are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.